Community Development Block Grant

 - Expand economic opportunities for low and moderate income people.

-The Consolidated Plan is required by the U.S. Department of Housing and Urban Development (HUD) in order for local jurisdictions to receive federal housing and community development funds under the Community Development Block Grant (CDBG).
-This plan is updated every 5 years.
-The overall goal of the CDBG program is to provide decent housing, provide a suitable living environment, and expand economic opportunities.
+The Consolidated Plan is required by the U.S. Department of Housing and Urban Development (HUD) in order for local jurisdictions to receive federal housing and community development funds under the Community Development Block Grant (CDBG) funding.
+This plan is for 2015-2019 and is updated every five years.

 Annual Action Plan

 The Action Plan describes the projects and programs the City will carry out to meet its goals over the course of the fiscal year.
 The Action Plan relates annual expenditures of the grant funds to the Five-Year Consolidated Plan.